m-omidi/m-omidi.github.io/_pages/en/index.md

     font-size: 0.9em;
     color: #f5f5f5;">

-    A professional journey in electrical engineering began in 2000, integrating academic study with practical experience in automation and control.
+    My professional journey in electrical engineering began in 2000, integrating academic study with practical experience in automation and control.
 Over the years, this foundation has been complemented by a growing focus on mathematics, programming, and modeling, particularly in addressing complex challenges in electrical engineering.
 Research activities have broadened technical perspectives and reinforced analytical skills, while hands-on work with electrical machines has strengthened practical expertise.
 Current interests are directed toward project-based engagements that bring together mathematics, software development, and engineering knowledge to explore and solve advanced problems with rigor and creativity.
   </p>
 </section>
     <!-- Work Experience Section -->